-The class meets almost entirely online (I'll explain the "almost" in a second).
+1) The class meets almost entirely online (I'll explain the "almost" in a second).
 There are no requirements that the class meet together at any particular place or at any particular time.
 However, there are still specific deadlines for assignments.
-Online discussion is a crucial component to the class, so we will go through the material together session-by-session in a two-day-a-week format.
+Online discussion is a crucial component to the class, so we will go through the material together session-by-session in a two-day-a-week format (with lessons and assignment deadlines on Mondays and Wednesdays).
 We will all post comments and replies back and forth as we go along, in many ways like a traditional classroom setting.

 The only exceptions to the "entirely online" structure of the course are the Midterm and Final Exam.
 These will require your physical presence at an approved Testing Center (including Marriott Library and approved proctoring locations off campus) during assigned windows of time, one roughly mid-semester and the other during Finals Week.
+See the syllabus for details.
+You can also find out more here at Uonline.

-- 2) Consider if this course's discussion-based approach suits you.
+- 2) Please really DO take careful note of this course's discussion-based approach.
 Some students absolutely love it, and some... don't.
 My course differs radically from those online courses that allow students to finish work at any rate they choose, and which create individually packaged experiences separate from all other students in the course.
 I don't do it that way.
 I believe that literature and theory only come alive through close attention via vigorous discussion and interaction, so I need to emphasize that we will be working on the material together in this course.
 Your regular participation in online discussions will be required.
 If this approach does not appeal to you, please seriously reconsider if this is the right course for you. - 3) The biggest difference between our course and one conducted in a traditional classroom is that you can do all the work on your own time when it is convenient for you.
 All postings will happen online asynchronously (i.e., there is never any specific time you have to be online so long as you read, participate, and submit work before each deadline).